THREESOMES AND FOURSOMES: GENERAL

 (b) if it was B's turn to drive?

-A.(a) If it was A's turn to drive, B's ball would be the side's ball in play and would be lying 3 - see Rule 27-1a.
+A.(a) If it was A's turn to drive, B's ball would be the side's ball in play under penalty of stroke and distance and would be lying 3 – see Rule27-1a.

 Other Decisions related to Rule 29-1: See "Foursomes" in the Index.